-The program is designed to be flexible, and to allow students the opportunity to pursue their own particular East Asia-related interests, whether broad-ranging or relatively focused, within the guidelines of the RSEA requirements.
-In the normal two-year program of study, students will take a total of 16 half-courses, and some students may choose to take some of their courses in subjects related to their academic interests but outside the East Asian studies field — perhaps to pursue the theoretical background of a discipline, provide a comparative framework for study, or develop necessary methodological skills.
+The program is designed to be flexible and allow students the opportunity to pursue their own particular East Asia-related interests, whether broad-ranging or relatively focused, within the guidelines of the RSEA requirements.
+In the normal two-year program of study, students will take a total of 16 courses, and some students may choose to take some of their courses in subjects related to their academic interests but outside the East Asian studies field — perhaps to pursue the theoretical background of a discipline, provide a comparative framework for study, or develop necessary methodological skills.
 All students, however, must graduate with at least eight RSEA-approved courses.
 These courses must meet the following conditions:

 • At least six courses used to count toward RSEA course requirements must be East Asian content courses.
 East Asian content courses are defined as courses where a minimum of 51% of the course material is focused on East Asia.
 Courses that focus solely or primarily on East Asia automatically qualify for RSEA East Asian course credit.
 Other courses that may count for RSEA East Asian course credit are those that deal with East Asia as part of a broader context as well as courses that provide the theoretical underpinnings of a particular discipline, such as anthropology, comparative literature, or history.
-For such courses to count for East Asian course credit, 51% of the student’s work for the course, such as the final paper or project should deal with East Asia.
+For such courses to count for East Asian course credit, the student’s final paper or project should deal with East Asia.
 If the East Asian focus of a course is not clearly stated in the course title, students must submit a petition (a template is available at rsea.fas.harvard.edu) to the RSEA Program Administrator at the end of the semester that the course is taken, for approval by the RSEA Committee.